How Does It Work?

 During bottling, CO2 gas is used to pre-fill each bottle before the beer is added.
 This process minimizes exposure to oxygen, reduces foam, and maintains the CO2 in the beer before it is capped.
 In commercial breweries, even the head-space (air below the cap in the bottle) is replaced with CO2 to keep out oxygen so that the bottled beer can last longer in non-refrigerated stores.
 In order to test CO2 during bottling, a high-speed sensor like our SprintIR Fast CO2 sensor is used, which can measure CO2 levels 20 times per second.

-For most beer sold in kegs, CO2 from pressurized storage tanks is used to force the beer out of the tap.
-To protect customers and employees that work around pressurized CO2, breweries use our Remote CO2 Storage Safety Dual-Alarm.
+For most beer sold in kegs, CO2 from pressurized storage tanks are used to force the beer out of the tap.
+To protect customers and employees that work around pressurized CO2, breweries use our Remote CO2 Storage Safety 3Alarm.
 Because of the increasing use of high-pressure CO2 systems, it has become one of the most popular products we sell.

 Interestingly, not every beer relies on CO2 for bubbles.
 The secret of Guinness Stout's creamy taste is its mix of nitrogen and carbon dioxide rather than pure CO2.
 The smaller nitrogen bubbles produce a smoother head.
 At taverns that serve Guinness on tap, they use a special nozzle that aerates the stout with nitrogen as it's poured.
 In cans of Guinness this is duplicated by inserting a capsule that releases pure nitrogen when the can is opened.

 CO2Meter Supports CO2 Safety In Breweries